TsutomuNakamura/dotfiles/README.md

 | ![Lose shape](https://github.com/TsutomuNakamura/dotfiles/wiki/img/dotfiles_tmuxline_icon08.png) | Untracked files |
 | ![Lose shape](https://github.com/TsutomuNakamura/dotfiles/wiki/img/dotfiles_tmuxline_icon09.png) | Ignored files |

-# For Mac users
-I found that there are some differences between Mac and Linux for expressing fonts on terminal.
-In Linux, you can experience the best view by fontconfig but Mac doesn't.
-For the reasons mentioned above, I recommend to set font to NertFont on your Mac.
+# Frequently asked
+## Q. Will my dotfiles I'm using now has broken when installing this dotfiles?
+Yes, this dotfiles will break your dotfiles using now.
+But don't worry about it because your dotfiles will be backupd into the directory `~/.backup_of_dotfiles`.
+Restore your dotfiles as needed, please.

+## Q. Icons on vim and tmux are broken on my environment.
+This dotfiles requires [nerd-font](https://github.com/ryanoasis/nerd-fonts).
+Your font-config will set your font-config on Linux such as Arch, Ubuntu, Fedora automatically but Mac won't.
+Please set your font as needed by your hand.

-# Concept (and goal)
+# Concept (and goal) of this dotfiles
-These dotfiles is made on the concept as simple and visibility but utilities satisfactory.
+This dotfiles is developed on the concept as simple and visibility but utilities satisfactory.
-Customizing these files are now under ongoing and will commit new customizations for continuously.
+It is now under ongoing and will commit new customizations and ideas for continuously.

 # Local test
 For developers, the install script in this repository could test with on docker container.
 Run the commands like below then the test cases will be started.